 Updated privacy overview -

-AIChemy keeps saved prompts, templates, and most preferences in user-controlled browser or extension space, purges web provider secrets from browser storage, and clearly separates account operations from provider-side processing.
+AIChemy keeps saved prompts, templates, provider credentials, and most preferences in user-controlled browser or extension space, separates account operations from provider-side processing, and explains what data leaves your device when you submit an improve request.

-Web API keys persist in encrypted browser-local storage, plaintext settings records stay sanitized, and extension-side copies use encrypted local storage.
+Web API keys persist in encrypted browser-local storage, plain settings records stay sanitized, and extension-side copies use encrypted local storage.

 Privacy control plane